isabella232/one-eye-docs/docs/configuration-overview/index.md

 ## Configure your logging infrastructure

 You can configure the logging infrastructure from the command line by configuring the [Logging operator](/docs/one-eye/logging-operator/) and the [Logging Extensions operator](/docs/one-eye/logging-extensions/).
 Currently the One Eye web interface offers limited support to configure logging flows and logging outputs.

+> To modify the configuration of an existing object, click on the object on the **MENU > LOGGING OVERVIEW**, then select **Configuration**.

 To create a new logging flow or a logging output on the UI, complete the following steps.

 1. Navigate to **MENU > LOGGING OVERVIEW**, then click ![Create new icon](/docs/one-eye/headless/icon-create-new.png).
 1. Select the type of resource you want to create (flow or output).